cityindex-attic/logsearch/README.md

 Vagrant can be used to quickly deploy machines running this application.
 A default application configuration will be used and the application will be installed into `/app/app`.

+You may override the default `Vagrantfile` settings by creating a your own `Vagrantfile.local` file.
+It will be loaded after the default file.

 ##### AWS EC2 Provider